Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 _paq.push(['trackPageView']); // MUST follow — setEcommerceView only stages

 setEcommerceView does not send a request on its own.
 It attaches e_pv_* parameters to the next trackPageView.
 Forgetting trackPageView means silently zero product views.
-To skip optional fields, pass false, not empty string.
+Per the Matomo Tracking JS source, only one of SKU or name is required (the function returns silently if both are missing); both can be passed false.

 _paq.push(['addEcommerceItem',